Solarcaskets/solarcaskets/README.md

 ## How Helios400 Works

-Helios400 uses a smart two-contract system on Solana to seamlessly convert between SOLARCASKETS tokens and NFTs through an easy-to-use dashboard interface.
+Helios400 uses a smart two-contract system on Solana to seamlessly convert between Solarcaskets tokens and NFTs through an easy-to-use dashboard interface.
 The protocol ensures your assets are always safe and recoverable through a vault that hold your tokens securely.

 ### Getting Your NFT
-Using the SOLARCASKETS dashboard, you simply connect your wallet and use the swap interface to convert your tokens into an NFT.
+Using the Solarcaskets dashboard, you simply connect your wallet and use the swap interface to convert your tokens into an NFT.
 When you initiate the swap, the dashboard automatically handles sending your tokens to the Helios400 contract, which safely stores them in a secure vault.
 The contract then requests random numbers from the Switchboard Oracle to determine which type of casket NFT you'll receive (Diamond, Platinum, Gold, or Wooden).
 Your new NFT is created and sent directly to your wallet, while your original tokens stay locked in the vault as backup.

 ### Converting Back to Tokens
 Through the same dashboard interface, you can easily swap your NFT back to tokens.
 The dashboard handles burning your NFT and the contract releases your original 200,000 tokens from the vault back to your wallet.
 It's a perfect 1:1 exchange - you always get exactly what you put in.

 ### Playing Flowerpoker
-To gamble, you use the SOLARSPACE platform to create or join challenges.
+To gamble, you use the Solarspace platform to create or join challenges.
 The interface handles all the technical details - your NFT gets escrowed while you play, and the winner automatically receives both NFTs.

 ### The Vault System
 Behind the scenes, a vault acts like a safety deposit box, holding tokens 1:1 for every NFT that exists.
 This ensures that even if something unexpected happens, your value is always protected and recoverable.
 The beauty of this system is that you never have to worry about the technical complexity - just connect your wallet to the dashboard and swap with a few clicks!